-I’ve written previously about various aspects of DevOps.
-I’ve also been interviewed on my perspective of the field.
-This section (currently a work-in-progress) is aimed at putting together all these little references and insights to form a holistic view that might best describe what I personally think of the DevOps field or “movement” in general.
+I’ve written previously about various aspects of DevOps, and have been interviewed on my perspective of the field.
+This section of my personal blog is aimed at putting together all these little references and insights to form a holistic view that might best describe what I personally think of the DevOps field or “movement” in general.
 Hopefully this finds you well and you are able to gain something from it.

 An article I published some time ago on LinkedIn titled “Why the DevOps Movement Resonates so Readily With the Idea of Empathy” does well to describe why I believe DevOps is so much more of a people-focused field than it is a technical one.
 The following is a key excerpt from that article, which I believe is worth repeating here.